postalserver/docs/README.md

 ### Installing on your local machine

 #### Docker usage
-In an effort to keep our NPM versions the same, we have a `docker-compose.yml` file that will prepare your development environment for you.
+In an effort to keep our Node versions the same, we have a `docker-compose.yml` file that will prepare your development environment for you.
 We encourage you to use this even if you have NPM installed on your machine.
 This will guarantee we have the same version across everyone's computer.

 #### Setup